 - But wicked men and swindling imposters will blaze a trail(3)“blazing a trail” is one word in Greek with that exact meaning.
 The Greek word refers to a pioneer cutting through brushwood to create a path, exactly like the English idiom “blaze a trail” to worse; leading some astray and being led astray.

-- But you: abide in what you learned and were assured of; having knowing – and knowing – from whom(4)“whom” The Greek word here is plural. you learned them,
+- But you: abide in what you learned and were assured of, *knowing which men you learned them from,

-- and that from infancy you did – and do – know the sacred writings, which are able to make you wise for salvation through faith in Jesus the Anointed.
+- and that from infancy you have known the sacred writings, which are able to make you wise for salvation through faith in Jesus the Anointed.

 - All scripture is God-breathed and useful for instruction, for conviction, for correction, and for training in righteousness,

-- so the man of God might be prepared; having been – and being – fully equipped for every good work.
+- so the man of God might be prepared; having been fully equipped for every good work.